 SWERC follows the ACM-ICPC regional contest rules.

 The SWERC eligibility criteria are those outlined in the regional contest rules.
-In particular, all contestants must satisfy the eligibility decision tree (which will be made available later by ICPC; for now you can refer to the 2017 tree).
+In particular, all contestants must satisfy the 2018 eligibility decision tree).
 Contestants must be students registered at a university in the SWERC region, and must be able to prove this fact (with a student card, a proof of enrollment, or some other official document).
 Of course, participants and coaches do not need to be ACM members, nor do they need to sponsor the SWERC contest (except for the registration fee).

 SWERC follows the rules of the world finals.
 Specifically:

 Contestants may not bring any printed materials or machine-readable versions of software or data to the Contest Area.
 Contestants may not bring their own computers, computer terminals, calculators, or other electronic devices to the Contest Area.

 In particular, following the rules of the world finals, and unlike previous SWERC editions, contestants are not permitted to bring custom keyboards; contestants may only use the keyboard which is provided to them (see environment).
 Teams who wish to use a different layout are allowed to put stickers on the keyboards that we provide.
 In this case, they must bring their own stickers, set them up during the practice or contest, and they must remove the stickers at the end and return the keyboard in its initial state, without any stickers or glue stains.

 We allow teams to have a Team Reference Document (also called "notebook") following the world final regulations: